Facebook threatens demise of the smartphones at F8 Conference

 During a demo showcase, Facebook’s eventual vision for Augmented Reality can be seen in the form of eyewear.
 The demo showed that how you could have a virtual screen sitting in your living room.
 Bigger than your biggest TV.
 To accelerate the rise of Augmented Reality, the company has doubled down on their Ambitious 10-year plan.

 This leads us to the question, if not Smartphones, then, what would be our device for interaction in future?
+Do you believe this threatens the demise of smartphones?
 Drop your suggestions below in the comments section.
 We would love to hear them.

 Image Source: Gizmodo